 A final thought (before we get to the list): I have been honored to be a sales mentor as well as honored to have been mentored; so I say to those who have helped shape me, thank you!
 And to those whom I have had the honor of mentoring, thank you because you have given me an outlet to “pay-it-forward.”

 9 Things You Probably Didn't Realize About Sales Mentors

 1. You can’t go out and look for a mentor.

 That said, I think lightning is more apt to hit a lightning rod than some random piece of ground.
-You just have to put your lightning rod up and out that you’re seeking a mentor.
+You just have to put your lightning rod up and out that you’re looking for sales mentoring.
 If you think you'd benefit from working with a sales mentor, let it be known that you're looking to connect with one!

 2. You have to be vulnerable.

 As a mentee, prepare yourself to be humble and authentic about the things you are struggling with.
 You have to put it out there.
 If you're struggling with closing sales, share that.
 If you're afraid of cold calling, don't be afraid to share that too.
 A good mentor will process that and coach you through the challenges you're facing.

 Coaching is how the mentor relationship starts.
 Then, your sales mentor will share their wisdom, their experiences and some of their struggles.
 There needs to be mutual vulnerability, and that starts with the mentee.